Oscar de la Renta

-Óscar Arístides de la Renta y Fiallo (22 July 1932 – 20 October 2014), known professionally as Óscar de la Renta, was a Dominican fashion designer.
+Óscar Arístides de la Renta y Fiallo (22 July 1932 – 20 October 2014) was a Dominican fashion designer.
 Born in Santo Domingo, he was trained by Cristóbal Balenciaga and Antonio del Castillo.
 De la Renta became internationally known in the 1960s as one of the couturiers who dressed Jacqueline Kennedy.
 He worked for Lanvin and Balmain.
 His eponymous fashion house has boutiques around the world, and is headquartered on Madison Avenue in Manhattan.

 Early life

 De la Renta, the youngest of seven children and the only boy in his family, was born in Santo Domingo, Dominican Republic, to a Dominican mother, Carmen María Antonia Fiallo and a Puerto Rican father, Óscar Avelino de la Renta, owner of an insurance company.
 The Fiallos, De la Renta's mother's family, were embedded in Dominican society, and counted poets, scholars, businessmen, and top army brass among their members.
-Their origin in the island can be traced back to the foundation of San Carlos de Tenerife in 1685 by Canarian settlers.
+Their origin in the island can be traced back to the foundation of San Carlos de Tenerife in 1685 by Spanish Canarian settlers.

-A maternal uncle, Luis Arístides Fiallo Cabral, was a doctor, lawyer, and architect, who received every degree the University of Santo Domingo could offer.
+A maternal uncle, Luis Arístides Fiallo, was a noted polymath.
 Another maternal uncle, Fabio Fiallo, was a diplomat and poet.
-On his father's side, De la Renta's great-great-grandfather José Ortíz de la Renta was the first mayor of Ponce, Puerto Rico, elected by popular vote and who had the distinction of serving as mayor eight times, the most ever for the city.
+On his father's side, De la Renta's great-great-grandfather José Ortíz de la Renta was the first mayor of Ponce, Puerto Rico.

-De la Renta was raised Catholic in a protective family.
+De la Renta was raised Catholic.
 His mother died from complications of multiple sclerosis when he was 18.

 At the age of 18, he went to study painting in Spain at the Royal Academy of San Fernando in Madrid.
 For extra money, he drew clothes for newspapers and fashion houses.
 After Francesca Lodge, the wife of John Davis Lodge, the U.S. Ambassador to Spain, saw some of his dress sketches, she commissioned de la Renta to design a gown for her daughter.
 The dress appeared on the cover of Life magazine that fall.
 He quickly became interested in the world of fashion design and began sketching for leading Spanish fashion houses, which soon led to an apprenticeship with Spain's most renowned couturier, Cristóbal Balenciaga.
 He considered Cristóbal Balenciaga his mentor.
 In 1961, de la Renta left Spain to join Antonio del Castillo as a couture assistant at Lanvin in Paris.